 After completing his internship, Dr. Henderson practiced locum tenens in Saskatchewan.
-He married Muriel on January 3rd, 1942 and shortly thereafter they travelled to Muie, Angola as part of the South African General Mission.
-Their first child, Kathleen Muriel was born here.
-Their son, Glen Cameron was born in Rusitu, Southern Rhodesia and their third child, Norman Grant was born in Winnipeg.
-In all, Dr. Henderson and his family served many terms in Africa at various times throughout his career.
+He married Blanche on January 3rd, 1942 and shortly thereafter they travelled to Muie, Angola as part of the South African General Mission.
+Their first child, Kathleen Muriel Henderson was born in Muie, Angola.
+Their son, Glen Cameron Henderson was born in Rusitu, Southern Rhodesia and their third child, Norman Grant Henderson was born in Winnipeg.
+Dr. Henderson and his family served many terms in Africa at various times throughout his career.

 In 1953, Dr. Henderson, was Assistant Resident in Surgery at Sick Kid’s Hospital in Toronto.
-After completing his residency in 1954, Dr. Henderson joined Dr. William Frederick Glen’s practice in Chatham, Ontario.
+After completing his residency in 1954, Dr. Henderson joined Dr. William Frederick Glen’s practice in Chatham.
 Dr. Glen was Mrs. Henderson’s uncle.
-Dr. Henderson, branched out on his own in 1957 until 1964.
-While in Chatham, Dr. Henderson was a member of the Kent Medical Society and served as President in 1963.
+Dr. Henderson branched out on his own in 1957 until 1964.
+While in Chatham, Dr. Henderson was a member of the Kent County Medical Society and he served as President in 1963.
 He was a member of the Chatham Baptist Church.
 He taught Sunday School and he was a Deacon in the church.
-He was the “Camp Doctor” of the Ontario Pioneer Camp in Muskoka during the summers of 1956-1959.
+He was the “Camp Doctor” at the Ontario Pioneer Camp in Muskoka during the summers of 1956 through1959.

-In 1964 he served in a Missionary in a medical capacity in Zambia until June of 1966.
+In 1964 he served as a Missionary in a medical capacity in Zambia until June of 1966.

-Dr. Henderson died in 1999.
-Mrs. Henderson died in 2008.
-They are buried at Park Lawn Cemetery in Toronto.
+Dr. Henderson died on the 27th of July, 1999.
+Mrs. Henderson died on the 22nd of January, 2008.
+Dr. and Mrs. Henderson were buried at Park Lawn Cemetery in Toronto.